unkyulee/micro-journal/micro-journal-rev-2-revamp/build-guide.md

 ### A. Keyboard PCB

 This build utilized how swappable mechanical keyboard.
 Design files for the keyboard is in [this github repository](https://github.com/unkyulee/micro-journal/tree/main/micro-journal-rev-6-one-piece/PCB).
 You can use, PCB manufacturing services to get the PCB printed.
-Should be cheaper to buy from [my tindie store](https://www.tindie.com/stores/unkyulee) when you need just one or two PCBs.
+Should be cheaper to buy from [elecrow store](https://www.elecrow.com/micro-journal-diy-kit-48-keys-keyboard-pcb.html) when you need just one or two PCBs.

 ### B. Keyboard Controller